Willie Mays: New York / San Francisco Giants (1951–1952, 1954–1972)

-NL Rookie of the Year (1951)
+NL Rookie of the Year

 Playing excellent defense, Mays was called up by the Giants on May 24, 1951.
 Initially, Mays was reluctant to accept the promotion because he did not believe he was ready to face major league pitchers.
 Stunned, Giants manager Leo Durocher called Mays directly and said, "Quit costing the ball club money with long-distance phone calls and join the team."
+It was also around this time that Mays was given his famous moniker: "The Say Hey Kid".

 The Giants hoped Mays would help them defensively in center field, as well as offensively.
 The Polo Grounds featured an unusual horseshoe shape, with relatively short left field (280 ft) and right field (258 ft) lines but the deepest center field in baseball (483 ft).
 Mays appeared in his first major league game on May 25 against the Philadelphia Phillies at Shibe Park, batting third.
 He had no hits in his first 12 at bats in the major leagues, but in his 13th on May 28, he hit a home run off Warren Spahn over the left-field roof of the Polo Grounds.
 Mays went hitless in his next 12 at bats, and Durocher dropped him to eighth in the batting order on June 2, suggesting that Mays stop trying to pull the ball and just make contact.
 Mays responded with four hits over his next two games on June 2 and 3.
 By the end of the month, he had pushed his batting average to over .300.
 He would bat close to .290 for the rest of the season.
-Although his .274 average, 68 RBI and 20 home runs (in 121 games) would rank among the lowest totals of his career, he still won the National League (NL) Rookie of the Year Award.
+Although his .274 average, 68 RBIs, and 20 home runs (in 121 games) would rank among the lowest totals of his career, he still won the National League (NL) Rookie of the Year Award.

 On August 11, the Giants found themselves 13 1/2 games back of the Dodgers in the NL pennant race; Brooklyn manager Charlie Dressen triumphantly predicted, "The Giants is dead."
 However, the Giants went 40–18 in the season's final 58 games, winning their last seven of the year to finish the regular season tied with the Dodgers.
 During the pennant race, Mays's fielding and strong throwing arm were instrumental in several important Giants' victories.
 Mays was in the on-deck circle on October 3 when Bobby Thomson hit a three-run homer to win the three-game NL tie-breaker series 2–1.